Real-Project-2025-2026/deliverables-real-project-localtable/README.md

 Documentation overview and repository structure

-Author of the overview: Lara Baumgartner
+Author of this overview: Lara Baumgartner

 ---